BillyDM/awesome-audio-dsp/PLUGIN_APIS.md

 ## VST3 (aka VST version 3)
   - Why?: This plugin standard is widely used and has excellent support in most modern commercial DAWs.
   - Why Not?: Requires a signed license agreement with Steinberg in order to distribute commercial (closed source) VST3 plugins (or to host VST3 plugins in a closed source host).
-Also, Steinberg makes it hard to bind this C++ library to use with other languages (like [`Rust`]).
+Also, the standard is based on a large and complicated C++ codebase, and Steinberg is not on-board with people distributing bindings to other languages (like [`Rust`]).
   - License: Proprietary / [`GPLv3`]
   - Platforms: Linux, Mac, Windows
   - Support: Supported by most modern commercial DAWs (with notable exception of Apple's DAW Logic) and a few open source DAWs.
   - Distribution - If you are distributing your plugin with the [`GPLv3`] open source license (or host VST3 plugins with your own [`GPLv3`] host), then you do not need to have a signed license agreement with Steinberg.
 However, if you want to distribute your plugin closed source (for commercial purposes) or create a closed-source host, then you need to get a signed [`VST3 License Agreement`].
     - Also note that Steinberg has a history of changing their license agreements for however they see fit (like they did when they stopped giving out VST2 licenses).
 If you want to ever distribute plugins commerically, I would advise to get a license agreement as soon as possible before Steinberg changes their mind.
-  - Special note - Steinberg is making it difficult to legally create bindings to the VST3 SDK so it can be used with other programming languages (the SDK is in C++).
-As a Rust developer myself, this has been a big pain in the backside.
-There have been proposed lawsuits that aim to prevent companies from doing this, but who knows what the future will hold?
-(By now you can probably see why a lot of the audio industry has an issue with Steinberg).
   - SDK download: [`VST3 SDK`]

 ## AUv2/AUv3 (aka AU or Audio Units, version 2 and 3)
   - License: [`Apache 2.0`]
   - Platforms: Mac, iOS
-  - Support: Main support is for Apple's own DAW Logic, but a few other DAWs that run on Mac support it as well.
+  - Support: Main support is for Apple's own Logic DAW, but a few other DAWs that run on Mac support it as well.
 AU is the only plugin standard supported by Logic.
   - Distribution - You can distribute open source and close sourced versions of your plugins (and host AU plugins) freely without restriction.
   - SDK source: [`AU SDK`]